Will your hecs debt affect your ability to get a home loan?

 For more information on debt consolidation, head to our blog.

 Many Australians have a HECS debt of some size – some are larger than others.
 Despite this, we don’t often think about them and how they could be holding us back from our financial goals.
 Lenders look at all types of debt – good and bad – before evaluating whether your borrowing capacity can be increased.
-If you’re looking to pay off your HECS debt, or talk about your home loan options, get in touch with one of our team today.
+If you’re looking to pay off your HECS debt, or talk about your home loan options, get in touch with our mortgage broker team today.